urbanairship/objectstate/README.md

    This includes functions, typed arrays, and objects with prototype other than `Object.prototype`.

 In practice, these limitations are mostly inconsequential.
-Your state can and should be able to represented by the supported types and free of circular references.
+ObjectState is meant to manage **data**, not complicated instances.

 ObjectState only ever emits when its internal state changes, a condition determined via a deep comparison of the new state object versus the previous